freqtrade/freqtrade/docs/backtesting.md

 To save time, by default backtest will reuse a cached result when backtested strategy and config match that of previous backtest.
 To force a new backtest despite existing result for identical run specify `--no-cache` parameter.

+!!!
+Warning
+    Caching is automatically disabled for open-ended timeranges (`--timerange 20210101-`), as freqtrade cannot ensure reliably that the underlying data didn't change.
+It can also use cached results where it shouldn't if the original backtest had missing data at the end, which was fixed by downloading more data.
+    In this instance, please use `--no-cache` once to get a fresh backtest.

 ### Further backtest-result analysis

 To further analyze your backtest results, you can [export the trades](#exporting-trades-to-file).